Introduction

 Three

-To combine multiple nth-child selectors to target different children, you need to add another &
+To combine multiple nth-child selectors to target different children, you need to add another & selector for each child you want to style.

-<div class="[&>*:nth-child(1)]:text-red-600 [&>*:nth-child(3)]:text-red-600">
+<div className="[&>*:nth-child(1)]:text-red-600 [&>*:nth-child(3)]:text-red-600">

 <p>One</p>